How to Install a Dryer Vent in 6 Steps

 Remove the vent cover from the exhaust hood on the outside of your home and clean out the dryer venting using a vacuum hose.

-STEP 2: MEASURE OUTLET TO OUTLET
+MEASURE FROM THE DRYER OUTLET TO THE EXTERIOR EXHAUST OUTLET

 Using a measuring tape, measure the distance from the dryer’s exhaust to the location of the vent outlet grill on the exterior wall.
 Be sure to account for any twists and turns by measuring the exact path the venting will take, rather than cutting up or over diagonally with the measuring tape.

 Venting is most efficient when the vent path is short, straight and direct.
 Check your dryer product specifications or literature to confirm the required vent length and number of elbows.
-For example, MaytagⓇ dryers typically require ducts be no more than 64 straight feet, with up to 2 elbows.
+For example, Maytag® dryers typically require ducts to be no more than 64 straight feet, with up to 2 elbows.
 If you notice that the existing vent path seems unnecessarily complicated or indirect, consider contacting a professional to help improve the path for optimized drying performance.

 Safely venting a dryer means choosing between rigid and flexible metal venting.
 We do not recommend other options like plastic or metal foil vents.
 Both flexible and rigid metal venting come in 4" diameter tubing and can effectively vent dryer exhaust, but each type has its own unique advantages and drawbacks that are worth considering.
 Be sure to follow the recommendations and requirements in the installation instructions or owner’s manual that came with your dryer for the best option.